mmbman/Katagiri/jewel-mirror-awareness.md

 Because you live facing the jewel mirror, Buddha’s world.
 You may not want to, but you are living like this, with form and image always interconnected.

-The Zen Master (Tozan) composed a poem that said:
+The Zen master (Tozan) composed a poem that said:

 > Blue mountain is the father of the white cloud
 > White cloud is the son of the blue mountain